bt997/PawPal/README.md

 - Display the plan clearly (and ideally explain the reasoning)
 - Include tests for the most important scheduling behaviors

+## Features

+### Task Management
+- Add tasks with a name, duration, priority (high / medium / low), frequency (daily, weekly, as-needed), and a scheduled start time in HH:MM format
+- Filter the task list by completion status or pet name
+- Tasks are displayed sorted chronologically by start time

+### Smart Scheduling
+- Generates a daily plan using a greedy algorithm that respects a configurable time budget
+- Tasks are prioritized high → medium → low, with start time used as a tiebreaker within each tier
+- Skipped tasks (not enough time) are shown in a collapsible section

+### Recurring Tasks
+- Completing a daily task automatically creates a new instance due the following day
+- Completing a weekly task schedules the next occurrence seven days out
+- As-needed tasks are marked complete without spawning a follow-up

+### Conflict Detection
+- Detects overlapping time windows across all scheduled tasks (same-pet or cross-pet)
+- Surfaces each conflict as a warning in the UI without crashing the app
+- Back-to-back tasks that share only a boundary are not flagged

+### Streamlit UI
+- Owner and pet setup with time budget input
+- Live task table with status, due date, and priority columns
+- Schedule view with time usage summary, conflict warnings, and pet care reminders

+### Tests
+- 16 pytest tests covering sorting correctness, recurring task logic, and conflict detection edge cases
+- Run with: `python -m pytest tests/test_pawpal.py -v`

 ## Getting started

 ### Setup